hasanmoudud/geocompr/main.md

 ## Introduction

-Fog oases are one of the most fascinating vegetation formations I have ever encountered.
+Fog oases are one of the most fascinating vegetation formations we have ever encountered.
 These formations, locally termed *lomas*, develop on mountains along the coastal deserts of Peru and Chile.
 The deserts' extreme conditions and remoteness provide the habitat for a unique ecosystem, including species endemic to the fog oases.
 Despite the arid conditions and low levels of precipitation of around 30-50 mm per year on average, plants can survive, by 'combing out' fog.